-The financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("US GAAP") applicable to non-profit organizations.
+The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") applicable to non-profit organizations.

-Revenues are reported as increases in unrestricted net assets.
+Revenues are reported as increases in unrestricted net assets unless there are donor-imposed purposes and/or time restrictions on the gifted assets.
 Expenses are reported as decreases in unrestricted net assets.
 Gains or losses on investments and other assets or liabilities are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulation or by law.